paulasilvatech/Mainframe-AI-Modernization/README.md

 This technical implementation guide serves as a complete resource for IT professionals undertaking mainframe modernization initiatives.
 Azure AI Foundry functions as the central intelligence layer in the modernization ecosystem, providing:

-- 🔍 Deep analysis of complex COBOL, PL/I, and Assembler code bases
+- 🔍 Deep analysis of complex COBOL, PL/I, Assembler, and Natural code bases
-- 🧠 Knowledge extraction from legacy IBM z/OS systems
+- 🧠 Knowledge extraction from legacy mainframe systems
 - 🤖 Intelligent decision-making throughout the modernization process
 - 📊 Predictive insights for risk assessment and optimization
 - ⚙️ Automation of routine tasks to accelerate development and deployment